SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "What day are you planning to have the date?"
 Rainbow asked.

-Pinkie thought for a few seconds before saying, "the day after tomorrow.
+Pinkie thought for a few seconds before she said, "The day after tomorrow.
 Today we plan, tomorrow we get everything ready and the next day we date."

 "Okay," Rainbow said.